trento-project/web/README.md

 ## Reactive Control Plane

-By leveraging modern approaches to software architecture and engineering and top-notch technologies we built a **reactive system** that provides **real-time** feedback about the **changes in the target** infrastructure.
+By leveraging modern approaches to software architecture and engineering and top-notch technologies, we built a **reactive system** that provides **real-time** feedback about the **changes in the target** infrastructure.

 Here's a non-comprehensive list of the capabilities provided by the bundled Web UI: